Notimatica/docs/floating-button.md

 # Floating Button

 Simple way to provide user action button to subscribe to notifications.
-With nice popover to interact with user.
+With nice popover to interact with user that can be automatically shown if `autoSubscribe` is [enabled](/docs/examples).

 {.toc}
 * [Installation](#installation)